Quick, what's the capital of Finland? Who was Abraham Lincoln's first vice president?

 And oddly enough, when I get back to my computer, I actually feel like my brain is more stimulated and I find it easier to focus on my work.

 I've also noticed an improvement in my reading abilities after a few days of using Lumosity.
 I usually like to wind down at night by reading a little before bed.
 I've never been a very fast reader, but that doesn't usually bother me when I'm just reading for pleasure.
 The last couple days, however, I feel like I've been able to pick up the pace a bit, while still comprehending everything.
-Whether that's actually the case or I'm just trying to justify all the time I've spent playing brain training games has yet to be seen, but I do honestly feel like the wheels in my brain are moving a little faster when I read then before.
+Whether that's actually the case or I'm just trying to justify all the time I've spent playing brain training games has yet to be seen, but I do honestly feel like the wheels in my brain are moving a little faster when I read than before.

 By combining scores from all the different games played, Lumosity gives users a Lumosity Performance Index, which is a standardized scale that compares your strengths and weaknesses across the different cognitive abilities the games test.
 The performance index allows users to track their progress in different areas and identify what functions can be improved.